polyphant1/polyphant1.github.io/research.md

 Nebular emission is another important component in the SED of high-$z$ galaxies.
 It is obviously necessary for predicting the presence and strength of individual emission lines, but such lines can also have a significant impact on broad band magnitudes.

 I have recently been performing detailed modelling of galaxy SEDs in hydrodynamic simulations in order to carry out close comparisons with HST observations of the rest-frame UV luminosity, and make predictions for JWST.

-<h2><a name="Machine Learning & Astronomy">Machine Learning & Astronomy</a></h2>

-I am keenly interested in the interface between simulations and machine learning methods.
-Whilst numerical models obviously do not represent the true universe, they do model the complex non-linear spatial and time dependent interactions of populations of objects.
-This can be important for accurately predicting intrinsic properties, something that traditional spectral energy distribution (SED) fitting techniques do not take into account.
-Training machines to learn these relationships, then applying these to observations, can provide unique predictions that complement existing techniques.

-I recently worked with <a href="https://www.drvivianaacquaviva.com/" target="blank">Prof. Viviana Acquaviva</a> at City University New York applying this method to the prediction of Star Formation Histories (SFH) in the SDSS catalogue.
-We trained a Convolutional Neural Network to learn the relationship between spectra and SFH in the EAGLE and Illustris simulations.

 <!-- <h2><a name="Extreme Value Statistics">Extreme Value Statistics</a></h2>